bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The processed data is stored into the PostgreSQL database.
 It is exported from the platform via the output module with the streams of SQL-database type.

-In general the pipeline can be rendered as in the diagram below:
+In general, the pipeline can be rendered as in the diagram below:

 .. figure:: _static/SflowDemo.png